 If you have a criminal record, you should definitely have an attorney evaluate your case.
 A legal evaluation will help you figure out:

-whether requesting prosecutorial discretion makes sense
+whether requesting PD makes sense

 how your criminal history might affect your chances of receiving PD, and

 whether you should pursue other options beside PD, such as defending against deportation or filing an appeal.

 Your immigration attorney may also be able to suggest ways in which you might—with the help of a criminal defense attorney—be able to “clean” your criminal record to minimize or eliminate negative immigration consequences.
 A criminal record that has no or few immigration consequences might increase your chances of receiving PD, or even make it possible for you to win your immigration court case.